szstonelee/gointernal/nil.md

 func f() error {
   a := myStruct{}
   DoSomething()
-  return a  // will assign a to error interface, return conversion occur }
+  return a  // will assign a to return value which is error interface, implicit for interface }
 ```